alejo-lomenzo/predictive_salary_model/README.md

 All tests should pass, possibly showing minor warnings (Pandas “SettingWithCopyWarning” or scikit-learn “X does not have valid feature names”).

 ## 8. Overall Conclusions <a id="overall-conclusions"></a>

 Model Performance:
 A well-tuned RandomForest yields ~$10k MAE (5% error if Salary can reach 200k).
 LinearRegression is simpler but has a higher MAE ($10.8k).
 Baseline is far worse ($40k).
 Using Salary_log or direct Salary produce similar results when evaluated in real currency.

 Validation:
 RepeatedKFold and NestedCV confirm that ~$10k–$11k error is stable across splits.
 Ensemble (Voting) slightly improves or matches the best RandomForest (MAE ~$10.4k).

 API and UI:
 The final pipeline is exposed via a FastAPI endpoint for programmatic requests.
 A Streamlit interface allows direct, user-friendly input of features and immediate predictions.

 Testing:
 The Pytest suite ensures every phase (data merging, feature engineering, modeling, and API) is tested and functioning.
 All tests pass, indicating a consistent pipeline.
-Future Work:

-Handling outliers more explicitly or advanced interpretability (e.g., SHAP, PDP).
-Possibly exploring Docker for containerized deployment.
-Integrating more hyperparam search or sophisticated ensembles if further error reduction is needed.
-Overall, the project demonstrates a robust pipeline that predicts salary with an MAE of ~$10k and R² near 0.90.
-The validations confirm stability, and the tested API/UI provide easy access.